Mushroom & Herb Bread Stuffing recipe

-My recipe is a take on a traditional bread stuffing but with the addition of fresh herbs and cremini mushrooms giving it a lovely earthy and savoury flavour that I just can’t get enough of.
+Stuffing in my house is just as important as the roasted turkey at Thanksgiving dinner and every family has its own special recipe.
+My recipe is a take on a traditional bread stuffing but with the addition of fresh herbs and button mushrooms giving it a lovely earthy and savory flavor that I just can’t get enough of.

-Ingredients You’ll Need for Bread STuffing
+Ingredients You’ll Need

 • Chicken stock – The moisture that makes stuffing what it is.
 Soft and custard-like on the inside with a little crunch on the outside if baked in the oven.
-Helps to soften the bread and blend all the flavours together.
+Helps to soften the bread and blend all the flavors together.

-• Garlic – Minced fine.
+• Garlic

 • Parsley – Fresh is best but if you can’t find fresh use only 1 1/2 tbsp of dried parsley.